derekphilipau/musefully/README.md

 3. Ask if you want to import the collections index (all records)
 4. Ask if you want to import the content index (all records)
 5. Ask if you want to update dominant colors.
 This will only update colors for images which haven't already been analyzed.
+6. Ask if you want to update RSS feeds to the content index.

-The import process will take some time, as it inserts 1000 documents at a time using Elasticsearch bulk and then rests for a couple seconds.
+The import process will take some time, as it inserts 2000 documents at a time using Elasticsearch bulk and then rests for a couple seconds.

 ## License